 In 1959 H.L.Diehl created the first machine that was dedicated to removing leaves and other debris.
 It was a walk-behind machine similar to a lawnmower.
 It has the option to blow as well as vacuum.

-The Dutch company, by the name Vandermolen, released the first two-stroke engine that was carried as a backpack.
+By the name Vandermolen, the Dutch company released the first two-stroke engine that was carried as a backpack.

 Echo creates the first gas-fueled handheld leaf blower in the seventies, which was later manufactured by other big companies, including Husqvarna.

 In 2003, Electrolux was the first company that put a patent on an electric leaf blower.
 Later on, many other well-known companies use the same patent.